khanhninhnguyen/PMLSeg/Examples.md/Example3.md

 In real data, clusters of CPs can occur in a short period of time or can be due to noise spikes.
 In many applications, we don’t want to keep such clusters with short segments.
-We have included a screening function which removes or reduces clusters to single CP based on a significance test comparing the mean before vs. after each cluster.
-If the change in mean is significant the cluster is replaced by one single CP, otherwise all the CPs in that cluster are removed.
+We have included a screening function which removes clusters or reduces them to single CPs, depending on the significance of the change in mean before/after each cluster.
+If the change is significant the cluster is replaced by a single CP, otherwise all the CPs in that cluster are removed.

 ### 1. Simulate a time series with 2 clusters